dpdkcap/dpdkcap/README.md

 - `-S, --statistics` prints a set of statistics while the capture is running.
 - `--logs` output logs into the specified file instead of stderr.
+- `--no-compression` disables the LZO compression.
+This is not advised, as it greatly increase the disk I/O. It can however be used for capturing low speed traffic.

 ## 3. Software License Agreements